thoughtspot/tmlblock-redshift_storage_and_perf/README.md

 - Import the zipped file containing TML for the worksheets and verify that it has all been imported without any errors.
 - Import the zipped file for the liveboards and verify that it has all been imported without any errors.

+# Review Formula Values

+After you deploy the Redshift Performance and Consumption SpotApp, it is crucial to review the default formula values ThoughtSpot used in several formulas in the Amazon Redshift Clusters Worksheet.
+Since your values may differ from the default values used by ThoughtSpot, reviewing these values will ensure the SpotApp is as useful for your specific data as possible.

+## Formulas to Review in the Amazon Redshift Clusters Worksheet

+- **Instance Type**: By default, this is set to `dc2.large`.
+If necessary, replace this value with the node/instance type for your Redshift cluster and region.
+- **Price Per Node Per Hour (Currency)**: If necessary, replace this value with the value for your node type and region.
+Refer to "On-demand pricing" in the Redshift pricing documentation.
+- **Spectrum Price Per TB (Currency)**: If necessary, replace this value with the value for your region.
+Refer to "Amazon Redshift Spectrum pricing" in the Redshift pricing documentation.
+- **Concurrency Price per Second (Currency)**: If necessary, replace this value with the value for your region.
+Refer to "Concurrency Scaling Pricing" in the Redshift pricing documentation.

+### Note
+All currency values are in USD.
+If necessary, convert them to your currency.

 # Liveboard Screenshots